 - The Grimaldi Forum (September 2019): with 2,500 m2 of solar panels, 1,500 modules and annual generation of nearly 650 MWh, the Grimaldi Forum is now the largest solar plant in the Principality.
-Standing 15 meters tall, the building is ideally positioned with excellent sun exposure.
-The congress center's annual electricity output will power not just the building itself, but numerous homes in the neighborhood.
+Standing 15 metres tall, the building is ideally positioned with excellent sun exposure.
+The congress centre's annual electricity output will power not just the building itself, but numerous homes in the neighbourhood.

 - The Monte-Carlo Bay: in April 2019, the Monte-Carlo Bay covered part of its roof with solar panels.
 The 789 solar cells will generate 160,000 kWh per year, equivalent to the electricity use of 30 homes.
 It was the first project of its kind, taking a little over four months, and work was carried out without disrupting the establishment's operation.

 The installation of solar panels on the roofs of the Principality's public buildings has been made possible partly thanks to the National Green Fund.
 Created in 2016, the National Green Fund, partly funded by the State's budget surplus, finances a range of projects such as the installation of solar panels on public buildings.
 The fund has already paved the way for numerous projects.

 In addition to installing solar panels on the rooftops of Monaco, the Principality has also been generating energy using heat pumps since 1960, having been one of the first countries to develop this form of energy on its coastline.
 The Principality's first sea water heat pump was installed in 1963 at the Rainier III Nautical Stadium.
 Today, Monaco has over 80 heat pumps.

 Recently, the Principality has sought to innovate by focusing on tidal energy.
 Thanks to the Wave Energy Converter S3®, wave energy will soon be providing electricity to Monaco.